 How Prepared Are You?

 For medical school, aspirants should begin preparing for application two to three years before they apply.
 Many people make great profiles years before because they know they want to go to medical school.
 It doesn’t mean you can’t choose it last minute, but it all depends on how great your profile is.
-This is because the MCAT is notoriously difficult, and admission to any good medical school depends on the scores you get.
-So, plan as early as possible.
+This is because the MCAT test is notoriously difficult, and admission to any good medical school depends on the scores you get.
+Make sure you start preparing for your MCAT as early as possible.

 Are You Easily Adaptable?